-Donald Trump's Comments About Elizabeth Warren's Crowd Size Are So Petty
+Donald Trump Got Petty About Elizabeth Warren's Crowd Size

 Crowd size at political events seems to be a sensitive subject for President Donald Trump.
 On Sept.
 16, Massachusetts Sen. Elizabeth Warren held a rally in New York City's Washington Square Park, and her campaign reported that more than 20,000 people attended the event.
 But according to Politico, Trump told reporters that he didn't believe Warren had gotten that many people to attend her rally — and given his history with attendance at his own events, Trump's comments about Warren's crowd size are super petty.